irfanullahjan/cm3035-advanced-web-development/final/README.md

 ## Introduction

-This report explains the course work project and discusses the tools and techniques used and how to get the application running.
+In this coursework project, I designed and developed a miniature social media network which allows people to signup, login, logout, add other people as friends, post status updates and chat with other users in realtime in a public lobby.
+This report explains the application and discusses the tools and techniques used and how to get it running.

 ## Tools

-The backend is built with **Django**, a backend focused web framework written in Python.
+The backend is built with [Django](https://www.djangoproject.com/), a backend focused web framework written in Python.
 Django has advanced set of tools for designing backend APIs including routing, Models, ORM, Database auto migrations and more.
-I used Django Rest Framework for API endpoints.
+I used [Django Rest Framework](https://www.django-rest-framework.org/) (DRF) for REST API endpoints.

-In order for the chat functionality to work, a **Redis** server must be running on localhost at port 6379.
+Chat functionality has been added via [Django Channels](https://channels.readthedocs.io/en/stable/).
+In order for the chat functionality to work, a [Redis](https://redis.io/) server must be running on localhost at port 6379.
 This may be configured at `/backend/settings.py`.

-Even though Django supports frontend views as well through its powerful templating mechanism, I opted for **Next.js** as the frontend framework because it enables us to develop highly interactive single page applications.
+Even though Django supports frontend views as well through its powerful templating mechanism, I opted for [Next.js](https://nextjs.org/) as the frontend framework because it enables us to develop highly interactive single page applications.

-Next.js is built on top of other powerful JavaScript technologies including React.js, Express.js and Webpack.
-This enables it to perform server-side rendering of React.js components and pages, file and directory-based routing, code-splitting as well built-in support for REST API even though we haven’t used this last feature.
+Next.js is built on top of other powerful JavaScript technologies including [React.js](https://reactjs.org/), [Express.js](https://expressjs.com/) even though I am not using backend API functionality in Next.js because the backend is made with Django and DRF.
+Next.js server side functionality enables it to perform server-side rendering of React.js components and pages, file and directory-based routing, code-splitting as well built-in support for REST API even though we haven’t used this last feature.

-As mentioned above, Next.js is based **React.js** which is an open-source frontend framework built by Facebook and it provides an ingenious way to mix up frontend layout structures along with the related JavaScript logic into components using a special syntax called JSX.
+As mentioned above, Next.js is based on React.js which is an open-source frontend framework built by Facebook and it provides an ingenious way to mix up frontend layout structures along with the related JavaScript logic into components using a special syntax called JSX.
 You can think of it like HTML that is written inside JavaScript files.
 These React.js components help keep the frontend code cleanly organized because all the relevant logic resides directly along with the relevant UI markup.

+I chose [TypeScript](https://www.typescriptlang.org/) instead of normal JavaScript for Next.js because it is strongly typed and allows type annotations which are helpful in minimizing the errors by detecting issues are compile time.

 ## Directory and code structure